Newbie-coder09/GemPass---Offline-Password-Manager/README.md

 ![Screenshot_Eclipse_20230313205104](https://user-images.githubusercontent.com/119154806/224747679-3c626c6a-f5bb-4867-b840-0779db3a361a.png)

 Code: I've uploaded the JAVA file of this program named "MyFrame.java" and "LoginPage.java", simply use these files or open these files and copy paste the code.
+You can create instance of any file inside main method but creating instance of LoginPage will make the program more secure.

 Details about code:
 * The code is self explanatory.